Robrowno/django-raceway/README.md

 Django Raceway has a Facebook page, where users can follow and like the page, interact with posts to keep up to date with the latest news at Django Raceway.

+As a part of the business marketing strategy and a key foundation of any website's online marketing, a Facebook page provides the means to update users on a popular social media platform with the latest news relating to the business.

+In time, engagement will increase with followers gained and interactions through comments, reviews, likes and shares.
+It serves the site/business goals of growing the business and shining a positive light on motorsports and promoting motorsports in the UK.
+The Facebook page will increase the reach of the business to new potential customers and engage with existing clients.

+Facebook Image Here: xxxxxxxxxxxxxxxxxxxxx